Applying for Your Visa

 Financing Your Stay

 When applying for a student visa, you must submit proof that you have sufficient funds to cover the cost of your stay.
-It differs country to country.
+This proof differs from country to country.
 You can get reliable information from the German embassy or consulate in your home country, where you will submit your application.

 The International Office cannot offer any concrete information about what type of documentation is accepted.